udacity/create-your-own-adventure/english/lego/lego.md

 He decides he likes you too, so he gets out his Lego's.

-He's got Star Wars, Lego Movie, space, technics, oh so much lego and you play with it all!
+He's got Star Wars, Lego Movie, Pokemon, space, technics, oh so much lego and you play with it all!

 After a while he starts to get a bit too much, he doesn't get out much, you're bored.